oshied/directord/README.md

 * When ready, if you'd like to contribute to Directord pull-requests are very welcomed.
 Directord is an open platform built for operators.
-If you see something broken, please feel free to raise a but and/or fix it.
+If you see something broken, please feel free to raise a bug and/or fix it.

 * Information on running tests can be [found here](https://directord.com/testing).

 ### Have Questions?

 Join us on [`libera.chat`](https://libera.chat/guides/connect) at **#directord**.
-The community is just getting started: folks are here to help, answer questions, and support one another.
+The community is just getting started; folks are here to help, answer questions, and support one another.

 ## Quick Introduction